chrschmidt/label/readme.md

       -o, --outfile=STRING     output file name
       -h, --help               this help screen

-The default size is set for 12mm paper of a Brother QL label printer (106 pxiel height).
+The default size is set for 12mm paper of a Brother QL label printer (106 pixel height).

 Each further argument is interpreted as a line to print into the label.